maksimgm/engineering_blog/Updating Git Using Homebrew.md

 	brew upgrade git

-Note: If Git is up to date then your terminal will inform you that the lastest Git version is installed.
+Note: If Git is up to date then your terminal will inform you that the latest  Git version is installed.

-Hope this helps.
+Stay up to date and happy coding